prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/01-analyze-data-with-sql.md

 1. Experiment with the charting functionality in the query editor.
 It offers some basic charting capabilities that you can use while interactively exploring data, and you can save charts as images to include in reports.
 However, functionality is limited compared to enterprise data visualization tools such as Microsoft Power BI.

-   > **Note**: **Congratulations!** You have successfully completed this task.
-Please validate your progress by clicking on **(...) icon** from upper right corner of lab guide section and switch to **Lab Validation** tab and then click on **Validate** button for the respective task.

-1. **Congratulations** on completing the task!
+1. > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-   - Click the **(...) icon** located at the upper right corner of the lab guide section and navigate to the **Lab Validation** Page.
+    > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-   - Hit the **Validate** button for the corresponding task.
+    > - Hit the Validate button for the corresponding task.
-   - If you receive a success message, you can proceed to the next task.
+    > - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   - If you need any assistance, please contact us at [labs-support@spektrasystems.com](labs-support@spektrasystems.com).We are available 24/7 to help you out.
+    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.